 Discussing the poll, Ben Smith of Politico wrote: "The group has been accused in the past of running leading questions, and elsewhere in the poll there do seem to be some of those.
 For instance: 'Do you think that if the Palestinians are given their own state in the West Bank and Gaza they would live peacefully with Israel or continue their campaign of terror to destroy Israel?'"

-In its review of the poll, Salon.com pointed out that it was based on a highly skewed sample of respondents, 52 percent of whom claimed to be evangelical or born-again Christians.
+In his review of the poll, Salon's Justin Elliot pointed out that it was based on a highly skewed sample of respondents, 52 percent of whom claimed to be evangelical or born-again Christians.
 "So 52% of the respondents are self-identified evangelicals.
 If that strikes you as high, that's because it probably is.
 Authoritative polls on Americans' religious identification diverge significantly from the Secure America Now poll on this point.
 An ABC/BeliefNet poll in 2001, for example, found that just 31% of Americans (or 37% of Christians) identified as evangelical or born-again.
 On the higher end, Gallup found that in 2005 that same number was 43%.
 And in a massive survey in 2009, Pew found that just 26% of Americans belong to evangelical Protestant churches.
 So it looks like the Secure America Now poll over-sampled evangelicals, who naturally are more likely to be hawkish on the questions of Israel and Iran that the poll focuses on."